Notes to Friedrich Hayek

 4. Although Hayek never stresses the point so far as I know, one gets the sense that he saw this learning as moral education, not only as economic education.
 I thank a reviewer for the thought.

 6. A reviewer here asks whether Hayek assumes that the point of law is to protect property rights conceived as existing prior to legislation.
 I am not sure.
-He does not argue the point so far as I know.
-Arguing against any assumption about natural rights is the fact that his hostility toward redistribution is as targeted as it is specifically against redistribution through price controls.
+Hayek does not argue the point so far as I know.
+Arguing against any assumption about natural rights is the fact that his hostility toward redistribution is targeted specifically against implicit redistribution through price controls.

-7. Thus Hayek would likely have accepted, and perhaps was influenced by, the sort of analysis offered by James Buchanan and Gordon Tullock.
+7. Thus Hayek would likely have accepted, and perhaps was influenced by, the analysis of James Buchanan and Gordon Tullock.
 Political order cannot evolve within the right kind of ecological niche, for political entrepreneurship is largely devoted to the self-interested manipulation of the shape of the niche itself.
 Adaptation to the niche of political entrepreneurship consists of becoming a better predator in a game where the predators make the rules.
 Politicians learn to cooperate, to be sure, but mainly with fellow predators.
 An evolving political order is increasingly dominated by corporatism (more pejoratively known as crony capitalism, where politically favored CEOs acquire the power to regulate their competitors), which is entrepreneurship of a destructive kind.
+Boettke 1995 articulates the theory of public choice implicit in Hayek.

 8. This is not quite the broadside against political philosophy that it may appear to be (Shearmur 1996, 138).